MatheLi/Fall_Detection_App_AI/posts/First_model.md

 ```

 ## Import dataset
-Here all .csv files are read into a Panda dataframe.
+Here all .csv files are read into a Panda DataFrame.
 There will be 3 attempts each of 67
 subjects read.
 It also checks if there is the path at all because there are always missing files.

 The function returns Panda's data frame - sorted by folder names.